 Types of Premises Liability Accidents

-Van Sant Law, LLC is a competent personal injury firm that has successfully helped many clients with cases involving premises liability.
+Van Sant Law, LLC is a competent Atlanta slip and fall law firm that has successfully helped many clients with cases involving premises liability.
 We are well-versed in liability laws and can give you sound legal advice regarding injury compensation.
-Before launching his own firm, David Van Sant worked as an insurance defense attorney, and knows what to expect from insurance carriers when filing a personal injury claim.
+Before launching his own firm, David Van Sant worked as an insurance defense attorney and knows what to expect from insurance carriers when filing a personal injury claim.
 Premises Liability statutes pertain to injuries suffered on another person’s property, such as:

 - Hazardous material exposure

-- Slips and falls on private or commercial property
+- Slips and falls on a private or commercial property

 - Trip & Falls